refcell/reversevm/README.md

 [x] Analyze all flags starting with sym. and entry0 (aa)
 ```

-Next, print the instructions with `pd 30`:
+Next, disassemble 30 instructions with `pd 30`:
 ```bash
 [0x00000000]> pd 30
 ┌ 1077: fcn.00000000 ();